binford2k/content-and-tooling-team/content/blog/updates/2023-01-13-status-update.md

 ---
 ## First Week with the Whole Team Back

-Whelp, thats it, Christmass is officially done for the year and we are all back from our Holidays.
+Whelp, thats it, Christmas is officially done for the year and we are all back from our Holidays.
 We all had some fun, I myself spent Christmas morning swimming in the ocean near Bangor, and we are now back and ready to get some work done!

 ## One Year and Counting